Thames’ HR in 14th, Yelich’s 2 help Brewers beat Nats 15-14

+WASHINGTON (AP) — After witnessing two dozen runs and multiple comebacks over nine innings, Milwaukee manager Craig Counsell knew he had never seen something quite like the Brewers’ game against the Washington Nationals.

+He couldn’t have guessed there would be another five innings of back-and-forth wackiness between the two National League playoff contenders.

-WASHINGTON (AP) — Eric Thames hit a go-ahead, two-run homer in the 14th inning, and the Milwaukee Brewers finally held on for a wild 15-14 victory over the Washington Nationals on Saturday.
+Eric Thames hit a go-ahead, two-run homer in the 14th inning, and Milwaukee finally held on for a wild 15-14 victory Saturday night.

+“It’s one of the clichés in baseball: You never know what you’re going to see every day when you come to the field,” Brewers outfielder Christian Yelich said.
+“I think that holds pretty true today.”

-Christian Yelich hit two home runs, tying for the major league lead with 41, and the Brewers equaled their franchise record with seven.
-Thames’ blast off Javy Guerra (1-1) was the last of them in a 5-hour, 40-minute marathon between National League playoff contenders that featured 38 hits, 17 pitching changes, 11 home runs and blown saves by both teams’ closers.
+Yelich hit two home runs, tying for the major league lead with 41, Ryan Braun smacked two as well and the Brewers equaled their franchise record with seven.
+Thames’ blast off Javy Guerra (1-1) was the last of them in a 5-hour, 40-minute marathon that featured 38 hits, 17 pitching changes, 11 home runs and blown saves by both teams’ closers.

 Yelich went 5 for 6 with four RBIs, breaking out of a 1-for-16 slump since returning from a back injury that cost him four games.

+“This was a huge night, obviously, but like I said: If he has an 0-for on his tab the night before, then watch out the next night,” Counsell said.
+“He backed that up tonight.”

-Milwaukee earned its seventh victory in 10 games while setting a season high in runs.
-The loss ended Washington’s five-game winning streak.
+Milwaukee earned its seventh victory in 10 games while setting a season high in runs and snapping Washington’s five-game winning streak.

-Junior Guerra (7-4) pitched 1 2/3 innings, but nearly squandered a two-run lead.
-Keston Hiura’s two-out throwing error allowed a run to score and extended the game, but two batters later Guerra struck out pinch-hitter Joe Ross to end it.
+Junior Guerra (7-4) pitched 1 2/3 innings, but nearly squandered a two-run lead in the 14th.
+Keston Hiura’s two-out throwing error allowed a run to score and extended the game, but two batters later Guerra struck out pinch-hitter Joe Ross, a pitcher, to end it.

 Staked to an 11-8 lead, Washington closer Sean Doolittle yielded Yelich’s homer to open the ninth.
-After Hiura’s double, Mike Moustakas and Ryan Braun went deep on consecutive pitches to give the Brewers the lead.
+After Hiura’s double, Mike Moustakas and Braun went deep on consecutive pitches to give the Brewers the lead.

+“I’m still searching for answers,” said Doolittle, who blew his sixth save and is 0-2 with a 7.36 ERA since the All-Star break.
+“I don’t know. .
+It just wasn’t coming out tonight.
+That part of the order, that team, there’s just nowhere to hide.”

-It didn’t last.
+Milwaukee’s advantage didn’t last.
 Josh Hader entered and gave up a walk, a double and Victor Robles’ game-tying single.
 But after an intentional walk to load the bases, Hader struck out the top third of Washington’s order to preserve a 12-12 tie.

 Yelich homered again in the 13th to give Milwaukee a 13-12 lead, but again the Nationals came back to prolong it with a walk, a single and Robles’ sacrifice fly.